 For information and advice about your rights, entitlements and obligations as an employee, check out the Fair Work Ombudsman website or call the Fair Work Info line on 13 13 94.

-If you are under 25 and you are unsure about your rights or responsibilities or what to do next, you can get free, confidential legal advice here.
+If you’re under 25 and are unsure about your rights or responsibilities or what to do next, you can get free, confidential legal advice here.
+You can also contact us on 1800 953 673 (9am – 5pm, Monday to Friday).

 Youth Law Australia would like to express thanks to Hall & Wilcox and the Fair Work Ombudsman for assisting us with the preparation of this material.